alexantao/apple-photos-scripts/README.md

 **OPTIONS:**

+    -s, --source: list of source paths and files to check -o, --output_dir: where the directory structure will be created.
+                      OPTIONAL.
+Defaults to './'
     -m, --month: create MONTH directories.
-Result will be YEAR/MONTH -d, --day: create DAY directories.
-Result will be YEAR/MONTH/DAY -g, --guess: try to guess the date.
-Method sequence:
+Result will be YEAR/MONTH .
+OPTIONAL -d, --day: create DAY directories.
+Result will be YEAR/MONTH/DAY .
+OPTIONAL -g, --guess: try to guess the date.
+Method sequence:             .
+OPTIONAL
                    1) EXIF DateTimeOriginal
                    2) EXIF DateTime
                    3) EXIF ModifyDate